ShravanKumar23/EMB3RS-TEO-Module/docs/manual/Results from the TEO.rst

 .. figure::  Documents/Images/Invetsment_cost.png
    :align:   center

-              Investment Cost
+              Investment Costs

 The operation and maintenance costs of the sources and the sinks is shown in the Figure below.

 .. figure::  Documents/Images/Operating_cost.png
    :align:   center